A Classic & Proven Way to Saves Lots of Money Now

 Do you have trouble keeping your spending under control?
-Do you feel like you never have enough money left in your bank account?
+Do you feel like you never have enough money left in your bank account once your expenses are paid for?

-You can try the Envelope System– where you put money money into different envelopes (i.e. entertainment, food, supplies,etc.) predetermined by your budget/income.
+You put money money into different envelopes (i.e. entertainment, food, supplies,etc.) predetermined by your budget/income.
 Once you use up the funds in that specific envelope, then that’s it.
 You’re done with that money until the next cycle begins.

 Or you can use cash any way you would like to.